xapian/xapian/xapian-applications/omega/docs/omegascript.rst

           their default values.
 Valid scheme names are ``bm25``, ``bool``, and ``trad``.  e.g. ``$set{weighting,bm25 1 0.8}``

+        * expansion - (supported in 1.2.18 and later) set the query expansion scheme to use, and (optionally) the parameters to use if the expansion scheme supports them.
+The syntax is a string consisting of the scheme name followed by any parameters, all separated by whitespace.
+Any parameters not specified will use their default values.
+The only valid expansion scheme name in 1.2.x is ``trad``. e.g. ``$set{expansion,trad 2.0}``

 	Omega 1.2.5 and later support the following options can be set to a non-empty value to enable the corresponding ``QueryParser`` flag.
 	Omega sets ``flag_default`` to ``true`` by default - you can set it to